Experience the power of Artificial Intelligence (A.I)

 Let us bring further clarity to this concept with an easy-to-understand example.

 Let us say Mr. Dheeraj has taken a health insurance policy with a cover of 10 lakhs.
 Let us assume that Mr. Dheeraj has suffered a minor accident and is admitted to the hospital for treatment.
-The total hospitalization expenses amount to Rs 2 Lakhs.
-Mr. Dheeraj will only be compensated by the insurance company up to Rs 2 Lakhs, and nothing beyond that.

 Thus even though Mr. Dheeraj had a cover of 10 lakhs, he was only eligible to receive Rs 2 Lakhs (As that was the actual expense of his hospitalization).